 - It’s not allowed to camp in areas that are dedicated Reserves (Reservas) within the national or natural park

 Besides these rules, make sure you always follow the 7 Leave No Trace Principles when hiking and camping overnight in the national and the natural park.
 If you’re new to hiking, you should also read these beginner tips.

 It’s especially important not to leave or wash food rests into the natural environment so that wildlife get attracted by it.
 You need to leave the wildlife alone and this includes not tempting it with food that isn’t natural for them to eat.

-To avoid washing pots after cooking, you can wipe them off with wet paper that you put in your rubbish bag afterwards.
-This way you prevent food rests from getting on the ground and disturbing the eco system.
+To avoid washing pots after cooking, you can wipe them off with wet paper that you put in your rubbish bag afterward.
+This way you prevent food rests from getting on the ground and disturbing the ecosystem.

 It’s also prohibited to make fire in Sierra Nevada – all year round.

 If you take dogs hiking in the national park, they have to be in a leash at all times.
 This is important so that they don’t chase wildlife or farm animals that roam free.